Unsupervised domain adaptation for radioisotope identification in gamma spectroscopy: Results

 \subsection{Testing Scores}

-The results of this analysis are summarized in Table~\ref{table:UDA_scores}, where we compare the performance of different machine learning models on a held-out testing dataset.
+The results of this analysis are summarized in Table~\ref{table:UDA_scores}, where we compare the performance of different machine learning models on a held-out testing dataset, with $1\sigma$ uncertainties calculated as the sample standard deviations across the 10 randomized trials described in Section~\ref{model training}.
 In the sim-to-real scenarios, we compute the accuracy on the held-out experimental testing dataset as our evaluation metric.
 In the sim-to-sim scenario, we instead use the APE score~\cite{lalor2025simtoreal} as our evaluation metric, calculated via Eq.~\ref{eq:APE_score}.
 The APE score provides a simple, bounded $[0,1]$ agreement metric (0=maximal deviation, 1=perfect reconstruction) to describe how precisely a model reconstructs the mixed isotopic composition of a heterogeneous source.

+We also include a ``Train on Target'' row in Table~\ref{table:UDA_scores}, indicating the performance of a model trained directly on a labeled target-domain dataset, serving as a theoretical upper bound on model performance and included only for reference.
+We remark that Train on Target = 1 for the sim-to-real scenarios, stemming from the single-label, high SNR nature of the dataset.
+While a more complicated experimental dataset is desirable, we still expect the results of this research to apply broadly and suggest analysis using more challenging datasets as an avenue for future work.

 We observe mixed results in the sim-to-sim scenario.
-The most consistent performance gain compared to source-only were the DANN models, where the MLP achieved an APE score of $0.649 \pm 0.004$ (compared to $0.623 \pm 0.002$ of source-only), TBNN (Li \emph{et al.}) achieved an APE score of $0.690 \pm 0.005$ (compared to $0.630 \pm 0.003$ of source-only), TBNN-LinEmb achieved an APE score of $0.691 \pm 0.006$ (compared to $0.653 \pm 0.004$ of Source-only), and TBNN-NonlinEmb achieved an APE score of $0.697 \pm 0.006$ (compared to $0.668 \pm 0.005$ of source-only).
+The most consistent performance gain compared to source-only were the DANN models, where the MLP achieved an APE score of $0.649 \pm 0.004$ (compared to $0.623 \pm 0.002$ of source-only), TBNN (Li \emph{et al.}) achieved an APE score of $0.690 \pm 0.005$ (compared to $0.630 \pm 0.003$ of source-only), TBNN-LinEmb achieved an APE score of $0.691 \pm 0.006$ (compared to $0.653 \pm 0.004$ of source-only), and TBNN-NonlinEmb achieved an APE score of $0.697 \pm 0.006$ (compared to $0.668 \pm 0.005$ of source-only).
 DAN and ADDA yielded similar improvements, although the performance gain was only seen using the three transformer architectures.
 None of the UDA methods improved performance using a CNN backbone.

 In the sim-to-real dataset, we observe a stronger result.
 Across all architectural backbones, the best UDA model achieves an average classification accuracy improvement of $14.9$ percentage points relative to the source-only model.
 DANN and DAN yielded the strongest average improvement except when using a CNN backbone, in which case DeepCORAL was best.
 Using the \LaBr{} testing set, the DAN MLP achieved an accuracy of $0.895 \pm 0.018$ (versus $0.743 \pm 0.010$ source-only), DeepCORAL CNN achieved $0.937 \pm 0.021$ (versus $0.800 \pm 0.019$ source-only), DANN TBNN (Li \emph{et al.}) achieved $0.932 \pm 0.022$ (versus $0.775 \pm 0.010$ source-only), DAN TBNN-LinEmb achieved $0.904 \pm 0.022$ (versus $0.754 \pm 0.014$ source-only), and DANN TBNN-NonlinEmb achieved $0.934 \pm 0.022$ (versus $0.765 \pm 0.013$ baseline).